Serenity0204/Serenity0204/README.md

 Hi, I'm Lin, I'm in my 3rd year of college studying electrical and computer engineering at UCSD.

-* 🌍  I'm based in California
+* 🌍  I'm based in California/Taiwan
 * ✉️  You can contact me at [yuhenglin02042003@gmail.com](mailto:yuhenglin02042003@gmail.com)
 * 🚀  I'm currently working on finishing my degree
 * 🧠  I'm currently learning digital logic design and computer architecture.
-* 🤝  I'm open to collaborating on building Golang/Django/C++/C projects, and hackathons, I'm also into topics related to math/engineering
+* 🤝  I'm open to collaborating on building Embedded/C projects, and hackathons, I'm also into topics related to math/engineering
-* ⚡  Ready To Transfer
+* ⚡  None for now
 * ⭐  View All Of My Projects [HERE](https://github.com/Serenity0204/My-Projects-List)

 ### Skills